Buy and trade assets on eToro in a few simple steps

 • Investment horizon

-Ultimately, understanding your risk tolerance will give you the confidence to make informed investment decisions that are right for you.
+Tip: Understanding your risk tolerance will give you the confidence to make informed investment decisions that are right for you.

 Maintaining diversification

 Investing is not a “one and done” activity.
-In order to keep things diversified, it’s important to periodically rebalance your assets to ensure they’re still appropriate for your investment goals and risk tolerance.
+In order to keep things diversified, it’s important to periodically rebalance your assets to ensure that they’re still appropriate for your investment goals and risk tolerance.

 Maintaining diversification in your portfolio includes reassessing your asset allocation, tweaking your holdings, or even selling off some assets.